cgoncalves/cumulus_topology_converter/documentation/README.md

                         ignored.
 ```

+Vagrantfiles written for the libvirt provider will come up in parallel by default regardless of the order specified in the Vagrantfile this give libvirt an obvious advantage for simulations with many nodes.
+To avoid this use "vagrant up --provider=libvirt --no-parallel

 ###Faked Devices
 In virtual environments it may not always be possible to simulate every single device due to memory restrictions, interest, proprietary OSes etc. Faked devices give Topology Converter a way to know that a device in a topology.dot file is not actually going to be simulated.
 However when a faked device is connected to a real device the real device MUST create an interface as if the faked device was actually present.